 You might want to know a few things about marijuana, but it’s not necessary.
 Many shops will train you and give you information on the products they offer.

 Perhaps you want a job as a budtender but have no idea where to look.
-This site has a job board that lists various jobs in the cannabis industry in the United States and nearby countries.
+Some progressive sites have a job board that list various jobs in the cannabis industry in the United States and nearby countries.

 It can also help you find training programs that will teach you how to work in a dispensary.